 Bodh Gaya – Bihar

 Bodhgaya, on the banks of the River Falgu in India, is a serene township associated with one of the four holiest cities of the Buddhist faith.
 The life of Gautam Budha is connected with this town where he meditated, preached and attained enlightenment, under the famous Bodhi tree.
 The place emanates an aura of spiritual solitude and supreme peace and is revered by Buddhists all across the world.
-A niche of Gaya city becomes a place of convergence during the festivals that are celebrated with great fervor in Bodhgaya.
+A niche of Gaya city becomes a place of convergence during the festivals that are celebrated with great fervour in Bodhgaya.

-TIPS: You can get accommodation in the monasteries and a chance to come close to the day to day lives of the Buddhist monks.
+TIPS: You can get accommodation in the monasteries and a chance to come close to the day-to-day lives of the Buddhist monks.

 Bangaram Island – Lakshadweep

-Bangaram is a tiny teardrop-shaped island surrounded by a shallow lagoon and enclosed by the coral reef.
+Bangaram is a tiny teardrop-shaped island surrounded by a shallow lagoon and enclosed by a coral reef.
 The island is uninhabited except for occasional visitors.
 It makes a perfect destination for people who want to disconnect entirely from the fast-paced world.
 The sparkling beach with the beautiful view of sunrise and sunset is a treat to the eyes.
-The serene beach of Bangaram Island includes adventure sports like scuba diving, beach games, swimming, snorkeling, and deep-sea fishing.
+The serene beach of Bangaram Island includes adventure sports like scuba diving, beach games, swimming, snorkelling, and deep-sea fishing.

 TIPS: Entry permit needs to visit all Lakshadweep Islands.